Frequently Asked Questions

 Every project is different, and the time it takes to complete depends on how much stuff you have, how quickly you can make decisions, and a variety of other factors.

-I schedule a free phone consultation with every client, and I then do a more thorough in-person assessment if we think we might be a good fit.
+I schedule a free phone consultation with every client, and I then do a more thorough in-person assessment of their space if we think we might be a good fit.

 Once I have a good understanding of your unique situation, I can give you an estimate for the project, which might be completed in a single hands-on session or over multiple sessions.

-Contact me using the form below and let's set up your free consultation!
+Contact me and let's set up your free consultation!

 How does it work?
 What's your process?

-Whether you're looking for everyday home or office decluttering and organizing, digital life organizing, or transition preparation/recovery, my processes are very similar.
+Whether you're looking for home decluttering and organizing, digital life organizing, or transition preparation/recovery, my processes are very similar.

 First we'll have a free phone consultation.
 I'll ask you to describe your situation, your challenges, your desires, and your goals for the project.

-If we agree that we might be a good fit, I will come to you and do a thorough assessment.
+If we agree that we might be a good fit, I'll come do a thorough in-person assessment (also free).
 I'll ask lots of questions and may take some measurements and pictures.
 (Don't worry, I will never share them without your permission!)
 If we don't think we're a good fit, I will do my best to connect you with an organizer who might be better suited to you.

-After the assessment, I'll give you a time and cost estimate for hands-on organizing.
+After the assessment, I'll give you a time and cost estimate.
 If you want to move forward, we'll schedule our first hands-on session.

-Note that the actual, final cost will depend on how quickly you make decisions, whether you need to buy any organizing supplies, and other factors.
+Note that the actual cost will depend on how quickly you make decisions, whether you need to buy any organizing supplies, and other factors.

 I may recommend you buy some organizing products before our session, or I can buy them for you.
 But most of the time I find that my clients already have what they need.
 We'll just go shopping in your own home!